samieruashovo/perfect_number/README.md

 Once again, the sum of its factors (excluding itself) equals the number itself.
 So, 28 is also a perfect number.

+Euclid, over two thousand years ago, showed that all even perfect numbers can be represented by, N = 2p-1(2p -1) where p is a prime for which 2p -1 is a Mersenne prime.

 Perfect numbers are pretty cool because there aren't many of them, and mathematicians have been fascinated by them for centuries!